JayQuant/Elementary-Quantitative-Research-and-Portfolio-Management/README.md

 I attempted to build long-only factor portfolios based on the following factors.
 I mainly used the `rank()` function to rank stocks based on factors and then screened the top 30 stocks to include in the long-only portfolio.

 - Value (PBR)
-- Time Series Momentum (12m returns based on daily returns + weekly returns)
+- Time Series Momentum (12m returns based on daily returns + risk-adjusted returns)
 - Quality (Based on F-score)
 - Low-vol (Based on standard deviation of 12m returns; calculated using daily + weekly returns)